When it comes to Greece, most people think of just one thing: “islands”.

 And that some of the most interesting sights are actually on the mainland?

-Sometimes called the heart and soul of Greece, the Peloponnese was once home to the Mycenaean civilization and was later central to Ancient Greece.
+The region was once home to the Mycenaean civilization and was later central to Ancient Greece.
 It’s here the first Olympics were held and where famed cities like Sparta and Corinth were once found.

 - The delightful coastal town of Nafplio